 WELCOME TO THE UAB BIOINORGANIC GROUP WEBPAGE!

-Mario García-Risco left for a 2-month research stay at the Warwick University (Warwick, UK) under the supervision of Dr. Claudia Blindauer.
+Mario García-Risco returned from the 2-month research stay at the Warwick University (Warwick, UK).
+Welcome back!

 The research on MTs of our group appeared during the last year on the Spanish media: La Vanguardia!